Job Details

 Portland Community College’s Fire Protection Technology program is seeking a full-time instructor effective September 1, 2025 beginning the 2025/2026 academic year.

 Portland Community College’s Fire Protection Technology program offers a unique opportunity to launch a career of public service in a short amount of time.
 PCC provides a diverse yet relevant variety of courses.
+We correlate classroom, Drill ground, and field experience in public and private sector fire organizations.
+Students are trained to National Fire Protection Association standards (https://www.pcc.edu/programs/fire-protection/).

 This faculty position based out of PCC’s Cascade campus requires experience in the Fire Protection industry and the ability to teach a broad range of Fire Protection courses as well as develop future coursework in alignment with industry.
 The position also requires the ability to facilitate development of technical skills and growth of interpersonal skills among a diverse student population through culturally-responsive instruction.